bajohn/rf2/README.md

 ## TODO
-- Figure how to get query strings from auto-generated queries.
-- Set up card subscriptions with properly scoped parameters (`cardValue, roomId`)

 - Better understand how sensitive amplify schema are to names of things, for example it appears that some of these names are magic:
 ```
     subscription OnUpdateCard($roomId: String , $cardValue: String) {